psu13/mutable-hakyll/posts/i-apologize-to-sony.md

 I have ever brought anywhere that did not include a 300mm or longer telephoto lens.
 Which would be most of them.

-It took three trips with this camera, and pictures like this one:
+I have taken three or four with this camera, and taken a lot of pictures like this one:

 > <a href="../images/DSC03158.jpg">
 <img src="../images/DSC03158-small.jpg" width=450></a>

-For me start to sell off most of my old Olympus/OMD stuff and forget about it forever.
+After the second or third trip I started to off most of my Olympus/OMD stuff and forget about it forever.

 But, I _am_ an incurable camera dork.
 So I also went out and decoded enough of the rest of the Sony camera catalog to buy the one interchangeable lens mirrorless body to cover the